joemasilotti/turbolinks/README.md

 # Turbolinks

-**Turbolinks makes navigating your web application faster.** In standard browser navigation every page is loaded anew.
-Resources are downloaded, JavaScript is evaluated, and CSS is processed.
+**Turbolinks makes navigating your web application faster.** In standard navigation the browser loads every page anew.
+It downloads resources, evaluates JavaScript, and processes CSS.
 This takes time.
 But in most web applications these resources don't change between requests.
 So why spend time reloading them?
 Turbolinks speeds up navigation by persisting the current page and updating its contents in place.

 With Turbolinks you get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 Use HTML to render your views on the server side and link to pages as usual.
 When you follow a link, Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.